saitamasahil/skyscraper/win32/README.md

 >
 > Good luck!

-Nothing I (Gemba) have to add here, well, at least this: With a recent Windows you don't need Cygwin for colorized/ANSI output any longer (see below).
+Nothing I (Gemba) have to add here, except this: With a recent Windows you don't need Cygwin for colorized/ANSI output any longer as Windows eventually does support this and Skyscraper will be build to use the colored terminal capabilities. :)

 ## Install Software